emmanuel-mfum/Project-Euler/README.md

 Problem 7: The 10 001st prime number\
 Problem 8: The largest product in a series\
 Problem 9: Special Pythagorean triplet\
-Problem 10: Summation of primes
+Problem 10: Summation of primes\
+Problem 11: Largest product in a grid

 The problems'descriptions can be found online here : https://projecteuler.net/archives